isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/map-editor-basic-map-editor.md

 You can also perform the following actions from the relationship table editor:

-Delete rows or columns
+**Delete rows or columns**

-:   If you want to delete a column from your table, select the checkbox in the column header and click Delete.
+If you want to delete a column from your table, select the checkbox in the column header and click Delete.
 If you want to remove a row from table, select the checkbox in the first column of the respective row and click Delete.

-Delete a topic
+**Delete a topic**

-:   If you want to delete a topic from your table, click the cross icon next to the topic.
+If you want to delete a topic from your table, click the cross icon next to the topic.

-Delete the relationship table
+**Delete the relationship table**

-:   If you want to delete the relationship table, click anywhere outside the relationship table and click Delete.
+If you want to delete the relationship table, click anywhere outside the relationship table and click Delete.

 **Parent topic:**[Work with the Map Editor](map-editor.md)